 In order to confirm what type of leukaemia you have and to plan your treatment, it is necessary to examine a small sample of bone marrow.
 This is normally taken from the hip bone and is examined to determine whether any blast cells are present.

 The process is conducted under local anaesthetic and takes five to ten minutes.
-It is not painful, although some patients find it uncomfortable.
 The procedure will be explained to you before it is carried out and you will be able to ask any questions or raised any concerns you might have.

 Blood tests will be taken throughout your treatment to monitor how you are responding and how effective your treatment is.